-With my background first as an entertainment journalist and now as a young adult author and fiction writer, I am interested in sharing my unique publishing journey and the transformative nature of literature for young reluctant readers.
-My young adult novel The Education of Margot Sanchez explores class and race in the Latino community, gentrification in the South Bronx, New York, and the perils of addiction.
+With my background first as an entertainment journalist and now as a young adult author and fiction writer, I am interested in sharing my unique publishing journey and the transformative nature of literature for young, reluctant readers.
+My forthcoming YA novel, Dealing in Dreams, tackles questions of gender roles and the use of violence as a tool for power in a near future world.
+My first novel, The Education of Margot Sanchez, explores class and race in the Latino community, gentrification in the South Bronx, and the perils of addiction.
 My craft workshops include ways to mine personal history for compelling fiction, how to tackle tragedy in young adult fiction, and an exploration of speculative literature.

 All the elements of a classic teenage drama are in effect—the infuriating parents, the party that could make or break a tenuous high school life, romantic prospects.
 But Rivera's book also explores further terrain: race, class, and identity.
 A 2017 Face to Watch — Los Angeles Times